-R9100-P features: Bluetooth, rechargeable and waterproof
+R9100-P features: Bluetooth, dual-sided, rechargeable and waterproof

 In addition to aesthetic and purchasing integration with Shimano Dura-Ace groups, the R9100-P also brings a few new things to the category.

 There is distinct left/right measurement with strain gauges on both sides, but unlike other true dual-side meters, Shimano only has a single battery as the two sides are connected with a wire.
 (Some meters, like Quarq, offer left/right data without distinct left/right measurement, instead using a formula based on where power is applied in the pedal stroke.
 Other meters with true dual-side measurement have two batteries.)
-The enclosed battery is charged with a magnetic adaptor, which avoids exposing the battery to the elements.
+There is also only a single point of data transmission, instead of one from each crank.

 For data transmission, the R9100-P works on the standard ANT+, but it also has Bluetooth, which offers the ability for easy firmware updates from smartphones.